Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

-From these architecture evaluation experiments, the YOLOv8n-Ghost-P2-PIoU2 model is selected as the best performing architecture; it combines the smallest base model size, the efficiency improvements of the Ghost blocks, the improved detection performance with the addition of the P2 feature map and the improved accuracy of the PIoU2 loss function.
+From the results of these architecture evaluation experiments, the YOLOv8n-Ghost-P2-PIoU2 model is selected as the best performing architecture; it combines the smallest base model size, the efficiency improvements of the Ghost blocks, the improved detection performance with the addition of the P2 feature map and the improved accuracy of the PIoU2 loss function.
 We further enhanced the model through the two-stage training approach as discussed in Section \ref{subsec:results_training} (Table \ref{tab:yolo_performance}.E).
-Pre-training on pseudo-labeled data (\textbf{PT}) consistently improves fishing classification performance due to increased sample diversity, though this comes at the cost of reduced near-shore detection performance, which is likely a consequence of fewer AIS-broadcasting vessels in coastal areas, and therefore also fewer ground-truth labels.
-The subsequent fine-tuning stage on the validation set (\textbf{FT}) recovers these losses while maintaining classification gains, resulting in average improvements of 1.0\% in detection and 3.4\% in classification compared to single-stage training.
-Notably, following the same training procedure, the baseline unmodified YOLOv8n model trails on average our final model by 6.5\% and 1.3\% in detection and classification respectively.
-Finally, with the adaptive thresholding method (\textbf{AT}) we are able to increase overall detection performance by 1.3\% on our YOLOv8n-Ghost-P2-PIoU2 model, with a 0.4\% average drop in the other metrics.
+Pre-training on pseudo-labeled data (\textbf{PT}) consistently improves fishing classification performance due to increased sample diversity.
+This comes at the cost of reduced near-shore detection performance, likely caused by fewer AIS-broadcasting vessels in coastal areas, and therefore fewer ground-truth labels, but the subsequent fine-tuning stage on the \textit{training} set (\textbf{FT}) recovers these losses while maintaining classification gains.
+Overall this results in average improvements of 1.0\% in detection and 3.4\% in classification compared to single-stage training.
+Notably, following the same training procedure, the baseline unmodified YOLOv8n model trails our final model by 6.5\% and 1.3\% in detection and classification respectively.
+Finally, with the threshold adjustment strategy (\textbf{TH}) we are able to increase overall detection performance by 1.3\% on our YOLOv8n-Ghost-P2-PIoU2 model, with a 0.4\% average drop in the other metrics.

-Comparing the performance of our best models to the top-5 winning entries of the xView3-SAR competition (see Fig. \ref{fig:xview3_models}), our model nears the competition models with between 98.2\% and 99.8\% fewer parameters.
-Our detection performance is within 2.1\% of the top-5 winning entries and outperforms one model in near-shore detection by 1.9\%.
-Our model is only 0.7\% and 2.8\% behind the top-5 in vessel and fishing classification respectively.